rossbrandon/rossbrandon.dev/content/posts/designing-data-systems-with-visibility.md

 ## Designing with Data Flow Visibility OOTB

 I have spent a lot of time in my professional career thus far working to ensure that data in system A is as expected in system B. Turns out, this is so critical that entire teams have been formed just to create and manage tooling to perform these reconciliations.
 I know because I was on one of them.
-Most of the tooling I have created around these efforts were an afterthought to the main business applications.
+Most of the tooling I have created around these efforts was an afterthought to the main business applications.
 The problem with this approach is that it tends to create an environment where data tracing, data visibility, and data management tools are created after the fact and from an "outside looking in" perspective instead of baked into the products we design and build.

 In this post, I intend to explore that process a little bit and address why "baking in" and designing solutions with this mindset at the forefront can help avoid future stress and improve the performance and reliablity of data systems from the onset of the project.